 Revisions to the USCIS Policy Manual

-On March 15th 2022, the U.S. Congress passed the EB-5 Reform and Integrity Act of 2022.
-The largest aim of this sweeping 39-page bill was to restart the EB-5 Regional Centers Program, with greater scrutiny and oversight of all prospective EB-5 regional centers.
-There were also reforms made to redeployment policies for EB5 capital.
+The most notable aim of this bill was to restart the EB-5 Regional Center Program with greater scrutiny and oversight of all prospective EB-5 regional centers.

-The EB-5 Reform and Integrity Act of 2022 Act officially recognizes “redeployment” of capital as capital that gets paid back to the enterprise before the end of the investor’s sustainment period.
+The EB-5 Reform and Integrity Act of 2022 Act officially recognizes ‘redeployment’ of capital as capital that gets paid back to the enterprise before the end of the investor’s sustainment period.

 - Financial instrument purchases do not qualify for redeployment.